wallalwar-om/postgresql-data-warehouse-project/README.md

 ##  What I Learned

-- How to **adapt a data warehouse design** from SQL Server to PostgreSQL.
+- Migrated a complete ETL pipeline design from SQL Server to PostgreSQL.
-- Implementing **ETL procedures with robust error handling** using PostgreSQL’s `EXCEPTION` blocks.
+- Built stored procedures with exception handling for reliable ETL execution.
-- Designing **star schemas with fact and dimension tables** for analytical performance.
+- Modeled fact and dimension tables for optimized analytical queries.
-- **Automating the entire pipeline** to make the process repeatable and low-effort.
+- Automated end-to-end pipeline execution using batch scripting.

 ---